anasta874/GeoResistR/README.md

 # GeoResistR

-**GeoResistR** is an R package designed to analyze antibiotic resistance gene dynamics over time and across geographic locations.
-It provides tools for loading and processing resistome data, conducting temporal and spatial analyses, and generating visualizations to help researchers understand trends and patterns in antibiotic resistance.
+**GeoResistR** is a lightweight R package designed to analyze antibiotic resistance gene dynamics over time and across geographic locations.
+It provides essential tools for loading and processing resistome data, conducting temporal and spatial analyses, and generating visualizations to help researchers understand trends and patterns in antibiotic resistance.

 ## Input Data Format

 The **GeoResistR** package requires input data in the form of a CSV file with a specific structure.
 The table should include the following columns: